90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 What happened

 Between July 2016 and November 2019, the Australian federal government raised debts against around 443,000 welfare recipients through a program officially called the Online Compliance Intervention.
 It became known as Robodebt.
-The Federal Court later found that approximately $1.7 billion of those debts were unlawful.
+Around $1.76 billion of those debts were later found to be unlawful.

 The method was a single piece of arithmetic.
 Each recipient’s annual income, as recorded by the Australian Tax Office, was divided by 26 to produce an estimated fortnightly income.
 That estimate was compared against the fortnightly income the recipient had actually declared while receiving payments.
 Any discrepancy was treated as an overpayment.
 A debt was generated and a notice sent automatically.
 No human reviewed the calculation before it went out, and no officer considered whether the income-averaging assumption was valid for that person’s actual employment pattern, seasonal work, casual shifts, periods of unemployment between jobs, multiple short stints with different employers.